o/gaia/README.md

 ###Configuration

 Gaia uses Redis for storing data.
-If you need to configure default server and port address of Redis instance, you can configure it from `config.yml` file placed in root directory.
+If you need to configure default server and port address of Redis instance, you can set it from `config.yml` which located in the root directory.

 ###Talking to Gaia

-After running Gaia, it exposes restful api with JSON over HTTP for pushing and querying data.
+After running Gaia, it exposes RESTful API over HTTP with JSON output for pushing and querying data.
 It can be accessible from `http://127.0.0.1:8000`.

 ####How to push events

-For pushing a new event, we need to execute a HTTP POST request with JSON payload includes parameters.
+For pushing a new event, we need to make an HTTP POST request with a JSON payload including the default parameters.

 ```
 POST /events